MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-services-api/maplocationoptions-class.md

 ---
-title: "MapLocationOptions Class | Microsoft Docs" ms.author: "pablocan"
+title: MapLocationOptions Class | Microsoft Docs
+description: Describes the MapLocationOptions class for Android and iOS and provides the class's methods and additional references. ms.author: pablocan
 ---

 # MapLocationOptions Class